13 River Essentials For Any Whitewater Rafting Trip

 Sunscreen is a “must” on the river and don’t go for anything with a rating less than SPF 50+.
 Look for waterproof and sweat-proof options that will endure the white-water rafting conditions and don’t forget to reapply at regular intervals.

 A hat to protect you from the sun’s rays is essential, as you may be in exposed conditions for long intervals.
 But once you’re in camp and the temperatures drop, you’ll probably prefer a beanie to keep your head warm and reduce heat loss.
 Bring a sun hat with a chinstrap that will stay securely on your head, even if you end up capsizing going over rapids.

 After a day of having wet feet, it’s a great feeling to have your toes dry and snug.
 So pack a couple of pairs of socks to wear around camp in the evenings or for sleeping, particularly if you’re prone to cold feet-induced insomnia.

 Invest in polarized sunglasses that will protect your eyes from harmful UV rays as the glare and reflection from the water can do serious damage.
 Polarized sunglasses contain special filters that block intense reflected light, helping to reduce glare and improve visibility.
 Make sure you bring a retaining strap to keep your sunglasses securely in place, no matter the bumps that the river brings.

 Ziplock bags are an essential item for keeping your belongings safe and dry while on the river, even if they are going to be in a larger dry bag.
 They’re also a good idea for creams and lotions that are prone to leaking, rapidly soiling everything in your pack!
-Also bring a couple of trash bags where you can stash wet or dirty clothes along the way and keep them separate from your clean, dry gear.
+Also bring a couple of trash bags, or reusable wet bags, where you can stash wet or dirty clothes along the way and keep them separate from your clean, dry gear.